AyeAreEm/Tree-View/README.md

 - ✅ Add new `master` directories and switch between them
 - ✅ Search for a file in the current directory
 - ✅ Show files and folders in a vertical tree diagram
-- ✅ Get properties of a file
+- ✅ Get properties of a file / folder
-- ✅ Open a file in its respective app
+- ✅ Open a file / folder in its respective app
 - ✅ Option to open directory in os's file explorer
 - ✅ Option to open directory in terminal
 - ✅ Remove a file or folder